 All aspects of the Couchbase RBAC system are covered in the section Authorization.
 Specifically, for information on:

-Couchbase Server supports the use of X.509 certificates to authenticate clients (only available in the Enterprise Edition, not the Community Edition).
+Couchbase Server supports the use of X.509 certificates to authenticate clients.
 This allows authenticated users to access specific resources by means of the data service, in Couchbase Server 5.1 and up, and all other services in more recent releases of Couchbase Data Platform.

 The process relies on a certificate authority, for the issuing of certificates that validate identities.
 A certificate includes information such as the name of the entity it identifies, an expiration date, the name of the authority that issued the certificate, and the digital signature of the authority.
 A client attempting to access Couchbase Server can present a certificate to the server, allowing the server to check the validity of the certificate.
 If the certificate is valid, the user under whose identity the client is running, and the roles assigned that user, are verified.
 If the assigned roles are appropriate for the level of access requested to the specified resource, access is granted.